 Should you drink coffee or take caffeine before exercise?
-The answer is yes as it’s scientifically shown to improve physical strength and endurance, in fact, it’s classified as a nootropic too because it has an effect on mental stimulation.
-Caffeine is also shown to be helpful when looking to burn fat, which may be one part of why you are exercising.
+Yes, it’s scientifically proven to improve physical strength and endurance and classified as a nootropic too, having an effect on mental stimulation.
+Caffeine is also shown to help burn fat, which may be one part of why you are exercising.

 Why the Confusion?

 Go to any message board, forum or support group and the consensus is far from one-sided as to whether coffee or other caffeine-based drinks or supplements are good pre-workout.

 Some people suggest coffee is a great pre-workout drink and swear by its benefits and couldn’t go without it before their workout.